ihortymoshenko/behat-profiling-extension/README.md

 That's all!

-If you want disable/enable the extension depending of environment you can use `use_env` parameter
+If you want to disable/enable the extension depending of environment you can use `use_env` parameter:

 ```yml
 default: